Federal Jury In N.Y. Convicts Man For 'Crimes Of Terror' In Chelsea Bombing

 Rahimi "now faces a mandatory sentence of life in prison," says acting U.S. Attorney Joon H. Kim, who said the bomber had "attacked our country and our way of life," after being inspired by ISIS and al Qaeda.

-The eight federal charges against Rahimi range from the use and attempted use of a weapon of mass destruction to the interstate transportation and receipt of explosives and the bombing of a place of public use.
+The eight federal charges against Rahimi ranged from the use and attempted use of a weapon of mass destruction to the interstate transportation and receipt of explosives and the bombing of a place of public use.

 Rahimi, who was 28 at the time of the attacks, was arrested late in the morning of Sept.
 19, 2016 — two days after one bomb exploded in a trash can along the route of a planned charity race in Seaside Park, N.J., and another bomb exploded in New York City's Chelsea neighborhood.
 The day before his capture, a bag with five bombs in it was found outside a train station in Elizabeth, N.J.

+The Chelsea bomb struck at 23rd Street around 8:30 p.m.; authorities say it held a high explosive main charge that sent a 100-pound dumpster more than 120 feet and left "multimillion-dollar property damage across a 650-foot crime scene."

+Blocks away from that bomb, another one was reported; this one was on 27th Street, and was "rendered safe" before being detonated.
+Both of the bombs had been made using pressure cookers and cellphones (likely for use as timers) and had been packed with ball bearings and steel nuts, investigators said.

-A U.S. citizen who was born in Afghanistan on Jan.
-23, 1988, Rahimi was reportedly implicated after "a cellphone attached to an explosive device that did not detonate initially led them to the suspect's father," as the Two-Way reported.
+Rahimi is a U.S. citizen who was born in Afghanistan on Jan.
+23, 1988.
+Investigators reportedly identified him as a suspect due to "a cellphone attached to an explosive device that did not detonate initially led them to the suspect's father," as the Two-Way reported.

-Rahimi was captured after a shootout with police that left him wounded — and which sparked additional charges against him.
+Rahimi was captured after a shootout with police that left him wounded — and which sparked additional state charges against him.
 When New Jersey filed charges against him last October, he pleaded not guilty from a hospital bed.
 He was indicted on federal charges one month later.

 We'll note that during the initial investigations and news releases about Rahimi, officials spelled his name as Rahami.
 That changed within weeks of his arrest.